JonathanReeve/jonreeve.com/content/posts/2017-06-06-macro-etymological-canterbury-tales.md

 Resources and Evaluation Conference (LREC 2014)*.
 Paris, France: ELRA.

 Mersand, Joseph E. 1939. *Chaucer's Romance Vocabulary*.
 New York: Comet Press.

-# Notes

-1. <span id="fn1"/> The code for this algorithm is available in the notebook [chaucer-macro-etym](https://github.com/JonathanReeve/chaucer-macro-etym/blob/master/canterbury-macro-etym.ipynb) on the project GitHub repository.

-2. <span id="fn2"/> The code that parses these dictionaries may be found in the notebooks [parse-CMED](https://github.com/JonathanReeve/chaucer-macro-etym/blob/master/parse-CMED.ipynb) and [parse-oed](https://github.com/JonathanReeve/chaucer-macro-etym/blob/master/parse-oed.ipynb) notebooks, respectively.